katereiss/nlp-analogy-tests/proposal.md

 This project idea is inspired by: [Fair Is Better than Sensational: Man Is to Doctor as Woman Is to Doctor](https://direct.mit.edu/coli/article/46/2/487/93368/Fair-Is-Better-than-Sensational-Man-Is-to-Doctor) and [Large language models associate Muslims with violence](https://www.nature.com/articles/s42256-021-00359-2?proof=t).

 The goal of this project is to compare the performance of NLP models trained on datasets from two different time periods using analogy tests for word embeddings.
+This project aims to assess the human biases in word embeddings, and discover if these biases change, improve, or worsen over time.

 Wikipedia is used because it is a large collection of articles with available recent dumps (March 2022) as well as an archive from 2006.
 This will allow for sufficient depth while modeling, and the sixteen-year difference between the two may reflect differences in model performance.